Burnley F.C.: Kits and colours

 In the early decades, Burnley used a variety of home kit designs and colours.
 During the first eight years, they used various permutations of blue and white, the colours of their forerunners Burnley Rovers.
 Before the start of the 1890–91 season, the club adopted an all-blue shirt, but changed it to all-white mid-season.
 After spells in amber and black, and amber and claret, Burnley wore pink and white striped shirts during 1894–95, before reverting to amber and black.
 In the late 1890s, the club used an all-red shirt and from 1900 until 1910 it wore an all-green jersey.
-In 1910, Burnley changed their colours to claret and blue, which they have had for most of their history, save for a spell in white shirts during the second half of the 1930s and the Second World War.
+In 1910, Burnley changed their colours to claret and blue, (Note: Aston Villa are believed to have been the first team to adopt claret and blue, doing so in 1888.
+Burnley may have been inspired by Villa, who were the reigning Football League champions, although contemporary newspapers such as the Burnley Express only noted a similarity in colours rather than a direct influence.) which they have had for most of their history, save for a spell in white shirts during the second half of the 1930s and the Second World War.
 The club re-registered its colours as claret and blue in 1946, following a successful appeal in the Burnley Express that brought in enough donated coupons from supporters to obtain a new kit.
 The change in colours also contributed to the emergence of Burnley's nickname, "the Clarets".
 In earlier decades, the side had been referred to by monikers such as "the Turfites", "the Moorites", "the Royalites" and "the Brunsiders".

 Burnley's kits have been supplied by various manufacturers since 1975, when Umbro produced the club's jerseys, and have featured shirt sponsors since 1982.
 (Note: At the start of the 2000–01 season, a planned sponsorship deal with Time Computers fell through, leaving Burnley without a shirt sponsor for the entire campaign.
 During the final few matches of the season, the team wore shirts displaying the club's website address.)
 The first sponsor's name to appear on Burnley shirts was that of Poco Homes, a Manchester-based building firm, which featured from 1982 to 1983.
 The club's longest-running shirt sponsorship was with Endsleigh Insurance, lasting from 1988 to 1998.
 In 2017, the club secured its first sleeve sponsorship deal, with the logo of the mobile game Golf Clash—a title developed by Playdemic—appearing on the left sleeve of the Burnley shirts.

+The club's current front-of-shirt sponsor is the automotive retailer Vertu, which took up the role for the 2026–27 season.